 - DVI-D broadcasts only digitally.

-- DVI-A transmits a single analog.
+- DVI-A transmits a single analog signal.

 - DVI-I transmits both digital and analog signals.